 If you want great privacy protection, choose ExpressVPN.
-With servers in 94 countries, a tested no-log policy and being registered off-shore there really is no better service to keep your usage private while using your Android device.
+With servers in 94 countries, a tested and audited no-log policy and being registered off-shore there really is no better service to keep your usage private while using your Android device.

 If you want an app easy to use, get NordVPN.
 Their app is one of the best designed that we’ve seen.
 Even if you’re a beginner you’ll be able to navigate your way around and with one-touch connection, it’s impossible to get it wrong.